Which CoQ10 is best for fertility and why?

 3. Obsess about which kind of CoQ10 to take and from which manufacturer

-Firstly, I am happy that so many women understood that CoQ10 is a powerful weapon they have in the war against aging eggs and diminishing ovarian reserve.
+So on one side, I am happy that so many women understood that CoQ10 is a powerful weapon they have in the war against aging eggs and diminishing ovarian reserve.

 But why is it that CoQ10 is so effective?